astropy/halotools/docs/quickstart_and_tutorials/getting_started_overview.rst

 	CC=clang python setup.py test

-This will trigger Cython compilation of various package components, and the execution of every function in the test suite of every sub-package.
+This will trigger Cython compilation of various package components, and the execution of every function in the test suite of every sub-package, generating a large number of compiler warnings that you can ignore.
-This typically takes less than a minute.
+Runtime for test suite execution typically takes less than a minute.
 At the end, you will see a short summary of the outcome of the test suite.

 .. _download_default_halos: